-If you are planning on filing a workers’ comp claim and a social security disability claim, it’s important to understand the differences between the two types of benefits.
-Familiarizing yourself with both types of compensation can help you get the money you need to recover from your workplace injury.
+If you intend to file a workers’ comp claim and a social security disability claim, it’s important to know the differences between the two.
+Understanding both types of compensation can help you get the money you need to recover from your workplace injury.

 How Workers’ Compensation Works